SAP-samples/btp-developer-guide-cap/documentation/saas/4-prepare-for-kyma.md

         HTML5Runtime_enabled: true
 ```

-2. Delete the destination binding from **chat/values.yaml** whereever it is available.
+2. Remove all instances of the destination binding from the `chat/values.yaml` file.
 3. Under **html5-apps-deployer**, do the following:

    1. Delete **SAP_CLOUD_SERVICE**.